 9. Hidden Beach

 True to its name, Hidden Beach has the feel of a secluded nature spot even though it has certainly been discovered by tourists.
-Visitors should keep in mind that the beach can attracts crowds during holiday weekends and the summertime high season.
+Visitors should keep in mind that the beach attracts crowds during holiday weekends and the summertime high season.

 Hidden Beach is tucked away on a rocky shoreline featuring boulder-strewn alcoves and patches of sand.
 Mesmerizingly crystal-clear turquoise waters are what make this area of the Lake Tahoe shoreline special.

 The area around Hidden Beach has scenic hiking trails.
 Facilities are limited, and parking is only available along the highway.
 Hidden Beach is considered a "pack it in" and "pack it out" zone.